photoprism/photoprism/README.md

 Follow us on [Twitter](https://twitter.com/photoprism_app) or join our [Community Chat](https://gitter.im/browseyourlife/community) to get regular updates, connect with other contributors, and discuss your ideas.
 Don't be afraid to ask silly questions.

-Don't use GitHub Issues to ask general questions or for assistance.

 ## Reporting Bugs ##